uncomplicate/clojurecl/articles/community.md

 A collection of Clojure libraries, currently containing:

 * [ClojureCL](http://clojurecl.uncomplicate.org) - you are reading about it.
+* [ClojureCUDA](http://clojurecl.uncomplicate.org) - Rimilar to ClojureCL, but uses Nvidia's CUDA (for better and for worse).
 * [Neanderthal](http://neanderthal.uncomplicate.org) - Fast matrix computations and linear algebra in Clojure (CPU and GPU).
 * [Fluokitten](http://fluokitten.uncomplicate.org) - Category Theory in idiomatic Clojure.